kdeldycke/kevin-deldycke-blog/content/2006/transcode-commands.md

 I recommend to use [FFmpeg]({filename}/2006/video-commands.md) instead.
 ```

-- Get informations about a video:
+- Get information about a video:

   ```shell-session
   $ tcprobe -i ./video.avi